joelmturner/buddha_plugin/readme.md

+<h2>What is it?</h2>
 Have you ever needed a little guidance in a decision or just a calming contemplation?
 The Buddha Button does just that.
 Ask your question and hit the “What would Buddha do?” button to find some inspiration.

 Available as a free widget for WordPress.
-You can view it in the sidebar here.
+You can view it in the sidebar at http://joelmturner.com/plugins.

+<h2>Next version</h2>
-<strong>Next version:</strong> Ability to add custom quotes, ability to change buddha image color to match theme, wide array of Buddha quotes.
+Ability to add custom quotes, ability to change buddha image color to match theme, wide array of Buddha quotes.